 The connecting ductwork (Supply and Return) can be connected for horizontal discharge airflow.
-In the down discharge applications, a matching Roof Curb (PGC101/102/103) is recommended.
+In the down discharge applications, a matching Roof Curb is recommended.

 A return air filter must be installed behind the return air grille(s) or provision must be made for a filter in an accessible location within the return air duct.
-An internal filter rack (GPH13MFR102 & 103) and an external filter rack (GPGHFR101-103) are also available as accessories.
 The minimum filter area should not be less than those sizes listed in the Specification Section.
 Under no circumstances should the unit be operated without return air filters.